Amorano/Jovimetrix/README.md

 ## UPDATES

+**2024/02/05** @1.7.02:
+* polish on regex parsing for uniforms -- supports are much more lenient on spacing

 **2024/02/05** @1.7.0:
 * regex entries default to [5] fields
 * [issue #4](https://github.com/Amorano/Jovi_GLSL/issues/4) value in uniforms for `GLSL nodes` were cancelling  values being set